razvanvirtan/cvmfs_profiling/README.md

-# cvmfs_profiling
+# CVMFS profiling
-Profiling tools for CERN VMFS
+This repository contains profiling tools for [CERN vmfs](https://github.com/cvmfs/cvmfs.git) and some relevant benchmarks.